codeapples/treasure-box/src/materials/analysis/series-conv.md

 ## Infinite series

+The sum of the terms of a sequence is called a series.
 An infinite series is the sum of the terms of an infinite sequence.
-The sum of the terms of a sequence is called a series.
-If the sequence of partial sums converges to a limit, the series is said to be convergent.
-If the sequence of partial sums does not converge, the series is said to be divergent.

 For $(a_n): \mathbb{N} \to \mathbb{R}$, the series is denoted as: